Last updated: March 17, 2021

-A visit to Somersby Falls makes for a geat day trip from Sydney, with beautiful scenery and great picnic facilities.
+A visit to Somersby Falls in Brisbane Water National Park is a geat day trip from Sydney, with beautiful scenery and great picnic facilities to enjoy.

-How to Get to Somersby Falls
+How to Get There

 Somersby Falls Picnic Area